Histologically or cytologically confirmed adenocarcinoma of the prostate withoutsmall cell

 other study procedures

-Any prior systemic cancer treatment initiated in the mCRPC disease state.
+Any prior systemic cancer treatment initiated in in the non metastatic CRPC and mCRPC

 Patients whose only evidence of metastasis is adenopathy below the aortic bifurcation.